Information on childcare for service families within the UK and overseas.

 15 and 30 hours free childcare

-In MOD nursery settings overseas parents with children aged 3 and 4 years old can access 15 or 30 hours free childcare (depending on eligibility) free of charge.
-30 hours free childcare DIN 2017DIN01-122 applies when registering for the additional entitlement.
-(DINS are only accessible by MOD personnel.)
+In MOD nursery settings overseas parents with children aged 3 and 4 years old can access 15 or 30 hours free childcare (depending on eligibility).
+30 hours free childcare 2019DIN01-114 applies when registering for the additional entitlement.
+(DINs are only accessible by MOD personnel.)

 Applications should be forwarded to the relevant setting or school for approval and recording.